Meet our amazing team of staff who are working to bring our vision to life!

 Colin Foster

-Colin is a Reader in Mathematics Education in the Department of Mathematics Education at Loughborough University.
+Colin is a Professor of Mathematics Education in the Department of Mathematics Education at Loughborough University.
 Colin is leading Challenge 5 within CEML, addressing the translation of research into practice.

 Camilla Gilmore